Geolm/simd_bitonic/README.md

 * Sort only "pure" floats, cannot sort an array of struct {float a; int b;}  for example
 * Works only aligned (16 or 32 bytes depending on the platform) array
 * Needs SIMD to be parallel and quick

+# What are the use-case examples?
+* Sorting values for image compression, usually 8x8 or 4x4 pixels
+* Sorting values for kdtree building, for example each leaf of kdtree could have 16 points and when we need to split the node we sort the points using one axis